dmbarbour/glas/docs/GlasNamespaces.md

 The 'eval' operation is the basis for namespace macros.
 This operation interprets an AST argument as the body of an anonymous procedure.
 Although I say 'interpret', I assume a just-in-time compiler is involved for performance.
 The return value is returned to the caller, while failure will abort the caller.
 A special exception is failure due to a missing definition: we can arrange the namespace procedure to wait for the definition settle before continuing.

 The AST may interact with the caller via algebraic effects.
-To keep integration simple, the interpreter routes all requests to `eval.eff : (HandlerName, List of Arg) -> Result`.
-The caller is expected to override this handler in scope of calling 'eval', with the default raising an error.
+To keep integration simple, the interpreter will bottleneck interaction through generic, recursive callback handlers, similar to RPC calls, `cb : List of Arg -> [cb] Result`.

 ## Modularity

 The 'load' operation is the basis for modular namespaces.
-This call returns immediately, merely arranging to compile and integrate the module after the caller returns.
-Only the caller's 'link' and 'move' translations are inherited, and the module is compiled in an otherwise fresh environment of algebraic effects.
+The SourceRef will primarily include loading files and folders, perhaps from DVCS.

 ### User-Defined Syntax